Skip to main content

 Task P-11 Authorization Boundary

-Determine the authorization boundary of the information system, clearly delineating the components that are included within the system's authorization scope.
-In order, to standardize the approach to determine and define the authorization boundary systems are encouraged to create a checklist or boundary diagram template for reporting systems/ISSOs.
+Determine the authorization boundary of the information system and delineate the components that are included within the system's authorization scope.
+Systems are encouraged to create a checklist or boundary diagram template for reporting systems/ISSOs to standardize the approach to determine and define the authorization boundary.

-1. System architecture and design documentation: defines the boundaries of an information system, outlining what components are within the scope of security protection and what is considered outside of the system.
+• System architecture and design documentation sets the boundaries of an information system, outlining what components are within the scope of security protection and what is considered outside of the system.
 It is crucial for establishing the authorization boundary for a system and to precisely identify which parts of the system needs to be secured and managed under a specific authorization level.

-2. Integration and dependency information for interconnected systems: refers to the process of combining different subsystems or components into a single, unified system that functions as one.
+• Integration and dependency information for interconnected systems refers to the process of combining different subsystems or components into a single, unified system that functions as one.
 While understanding the extent to which a system's subsystems (components) are interrelated, connected, and dependent upon one another.
 This information is vital for ensuring that various software applications, hardware components, and network resources work together seamlessly.

-1. A clearly defined authorization boundary document: ensures that all relevant security controls are implemented within the boundary.
+• A clearly defined authorization boundary document ensures that all relevant security controls are implemented within the boundary.
 This includes any hardware, software, networks, and data that are part of the system.

-2. Diagrams or other visual representations of the system boundary: provide a clear visual representation of the system's components, data flows, and connections to external systems.
-Which can help identify potential security vulnerabilities, and ensure that all relevant aspects of the system are considered during the authorization process.
+• Diagrams or other visual representations of the system boundary provide a clear visual representation of the system's components, data flows, and connections to external systems.
+This can help identify potential security vulnerabilities and ensure that all relevant aspects of the system are considered during the authorization process.

-Discussion: The RMF Prepare Step Task P-11; is crucial for determining the scope of protection for information systems and documenting the authorization boundary.
+The RMF Prepare Step Task P-11 is crucial for determining the scope of protection for information systems and documenting the authorization boundary.
 The Authorization Official (AO) determines what that boundary is with input from the system owner.

 Task P-12 Information Types